 So the weather is getting a little cooler but it is great weather to get outside and exercise.
 Whether you are a short distance or long distance marathoner, running can be a great low-cost exercise with good benefits at almost any age.
 The thrill of a good run and reaching your set goals, say like, running a half marathon, are exhilarating and make you feel great.
 However, with running, injuries can occur easily and are common.
 The American Academy of Physical Medicine and Rehabilitation reports that 70 percent of runners become injured while running.
-The most common injuries are cause by repetitive motion and stress on our joints.
+The most common injuries are caused by repetitive motion and stress on our joints.
 The more common injuries you may see include plantar fasciitis, runner’s knee, shin splints, Achilles tendinitis and IT band syndrome.
 Most injuries associated with running involved the hip, knee or ankle in some sort of fashion.

 5 Ways to Help Avoid Running Injuries